helioz2000/LapCounter/lc_transmitter/lc_transmitter.md

 # Lap Counter IR transmitter

-The infra red LED's on this transmitter are pulsed at 38kHz.
+The infrared LED's on this transmitter are pulsed at 38kHz.

 ![Lap Counter Device](/lc_transmitter/lc_transmitter.jpg)